Outstrays to Skeffling Managed Realignment Scheme

 OtSMRS is a joint initiative developed by the Environment Agency (EA) and Associated British Ports (ABP).
 Using a managed realignment approach we plan to create new habitats for wildlife on the north bank of the Humber Estuary, near Welwick and Skeffling, to replace habitat losses in other parts of the estuary.
 In total, the project aims to create 175 hectares of intertidal habitat (mudflats and saltmarsh) and 75 hectares of ‘wet grassland’

-In February staff from JBA Bentley returned to site to begin opening up the compound and preparing for a final season of construction.
+In February our contractors JBA Bentley returned to site and began preparing for what was intended to be the final season of construction.
 You can read more about our plans for this year in the Spring 2024 newsletter.

 Plans for new interpretation boards